utqkaba/flightSearchApp/README.md

-# Online Bookstore
+# Flight Search App

-This project is an online book website project.
-Homepage, book details, shopping card etc. keys were taken into consideration and a road map was created.
+This project is an flight search website project.
+You can check for available tickets by entering your flight information.

 # Follow the steps below to run the project in your local environment.